 Section 72 covers the carry forward and set-off of losses arising from a business or profession.
-The assessee's right to carry forward business losses under this section is, however, subject to the following conditions:-
+The assessee's right to carry forward business losses under this section is, however, subject to the following conditions:- though not necessarily against the profits and gains of the same business or profession in which the loss was incurred.
+However, a loss carried forward cannot, under any circumstances, be set-off against the income from any head other than "Profits and gains of business or profession".

-(i) The loss should have been incurred in business, profession or vocation.

-(ii) The loss should not be in the nature of a loss in the business of speculation.
+- (i) The loss should have been incurred in business, profession or vocation. - (ii) The loss should not be in the nature of a loss in the business of speculation.